 “I’ll come and look,” Wade said, before turning to Abe and the rest of his men.
 The track layers were already slowing up, seeing the halt in the tail works ahead.

 “Get your break, but then get back to it.
-It’s better to make distance than it is to wait,” Wade’s tone was a little harsh.
+It’s better to make distance than it is to wait.”
+Wade’s tone was a little harsh.
 He saw Brodie pull a face, but Wade shot him a hard glare until the man looked away.

 I’ve been good to you, ever since the fire, Wade thought.
 But don’t push it.
-Push me, and yill regret it.
+Push me, and you’ll regret it.

 The scout—a young man named Jeremiah—led the way as he and Wade cantered up the rail route.
-They passed by singular white-painted staves in the ground, hammered in place by the surveyors when route had first been plotted.
+They passed by singular, white-painted staves in the ground, hammered in place by the surveyors when the route had first been plotted.

 The distant mountains were on their left, and the sky was a blistering blue.
 Wade watched as a small haze of gray clung to the distant mountains.
-He hoped that would descend and provide a bit of cloud cover by the afternoon; but he reckoned it probably wouldn’t.
+He hoped that would descend and provide a bit of cloud cover by the afternoon, but he reckoned it probably wouldn’t.

 “We can’t divert the rail route,” Wade called to Jeremiah as they rode.
 Crow’s Foot Creek was deep for a few miles in either direction, and planning that big of a detour would require surveyors and architects.